awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-metrics.md

 The EB CLI and [Environment Health Page](health-enhanced-console.md#health-enhanced-console-healthpage) show these metrics both as a raw number of requests for instances, and as a percentage of overall requests for environments\.

 `p99.9``p99``p95``p90``p85``p75``p50``p10`
-Average latency for the slowest *x* percent of requests over the last 10 seconds, where *x* is the difference between the number and 100\.
-For example, p99 indicates the latency for the slowest 1% of requests over the last 10 seconds\.
+Average latency over the last 10 seconds, broken down into percentiles\.
+For example, *p99 3.001* indicates that latency for 99% of requests over the last 10 seconds were completed within 3.001 seconds\.

 ## Operating System Metrics<a name="health-enhanced-metrics-os"></a>